nushell/nu_scripts/script-managment/README-template.md

 </div>
 <br>

-This is a place to share Nushell scripts with each other.
+This is a place to share nushell scripts with each other.
 If you'd like to share your scripts, create a PR that adds it to the repo.

 ## Running Scripts